WICG/Realms-Initialization-Control/README.md

 #### Others

-Monitoring services are an important component of modern web applications and therefore there are many other actors that would be interested in such a solution, whether for security (such as PerimeterX CodeDefender, Transcend airgap.js and more) or performance and error tracking (such as Sentry, DataDog and more).
+Monitoring services are an important component of modern web applications and therefore there are many other actors that would be interested in such a solution, whether for security (such as PerimeterX CodeDefender, Transcend airgap.js, JScrambler Webpage Integrity and more) or performance and error tracking (such as Sentry, DataDog and more).

 ## Discussion